manassaloi/manassaloi.github.io/_posts/2020-01-12-how-to-negotiate-job.markdown

 Having multiple offers help.
 In the past my job search used to be pretty simple: Reach out to CEO/Upper management for the company I want to join and tell them why they should hire me.
 [It worked to an extent.](https://www.linkedin.com/pulse/how-i-became-product-manager-manas-j-saloi/)

 But I realised that with time my salary was less than the best in the industry.
-The thing which I was not doing was negotiating hard, having leverage through other good offers and optimising on team fit and role and ignoring the financial aspects .
+The thing which I was not doing was negotiating hard, having leverage through other good offers and optimising on team fit and role and ignoring the financial aspects.

 **So I changed my approach.**